01c/GuildGearRules/README.md

 # GuildGearRules
-A World of Warcraft Addon.
+A World of Warcraft AddOn for guilds looking to play with higher difficulty.